bbanting/budgettool/README.md

 - [ ] Watch dog or timeout for current year when changed from outside the shell
 - [ ] For ListCommand, also print out the criteria the entries are being filtered on
 - [ ] Make a less verbose alternative to CommandController.register()
-- [ ] Create all undo and redo methods on comamnds
+- [x] Create all undo and redo methods on comamnds
 - [ ] remove hidden field
+- [ ] Switch from using Decimal to int for amounts (faster and smaller)

 ## Notes